 - Use multiple methods to select and screen your hires.
 Résumés can mislead, and references often sugar-coat the truth of a candidate’s poor performance.
 In fact, no one method is without flaws.
 But the more methods you use in hiring, the more data you collect — and the greater the chances of getting an accurate picture of a candidate.

 - Make formal assessment one of these methods.
-Formal assessment, in the form of psychological tests, can give a clearer, less biased assessment of a candidate’s personality, skills, and competency.
+Formal assessment, in the form of psychometric tests, can give a clearer, less biased assessment of a candidate’s personality, skills, and competency.